tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [RASA](https://www.rasabar.ca/): 4.5/5.
 Octopus, shrimp and burger are all good.
 But the price is too high compared to quantity, can go once to take a try.

+[Ramen X Remix](https://ramenxremix.com/): 4.4/5.
+Pretty special ramen, but the price is a little high compared to other ramen.

 [Shinta](https://shintabbq.ca/): 4.6/5.
 Three levels of AYCE.
 Good quality of meat, 12% required tips, service is good.
 You can get cash off 10% before 5pm.

 [Shoeless Joe's Sports Grill](https://shoelessjoes.ca/): 3.9/5.
 Typical America food, washroom smells bad.